-DISP assurance and uplift program
+DISP uplift, remediation and assurance program

-35. DISO manages an active assurance and uplift program to assist Industry Entities to meet and maintain their security obligations under DISP, including:
+36. DISB manages an active assurance and uplift program to assist Industry Entities to meet and maintain their security obligations under DISP, including:

 - a.
 ASRs on the anniversary of the Industry Entity's membership grant.
-The ASR must be signed by the CSO and submitted to DISB. - b.
+The ASR must be signed by the CSO and submitted via the DISP Member Portal - b.
 Ongoing Suitability Assessment (OSA) 'desk top' audits to confirm that members are continuing to meet their security obligations.
 OSA selection is an outcome of an internal risk-based framework. - c.
 Deep-Dive Audits (DDA) ascertain the extent of compliance with required policies and procedures, including inspections of documents, as well as identify areas of potential improvements to manage governance, personnel, physical and cyber security risks.

-36. A condition of DISP membership is that members must engage with uplift and assurance activities conducted by Defence (or a third party nominated by Defence) and provide requested security artefacts to support Defence assurance activities.
+37. A condition of DISP membership is that members must engage with uplift, remediation and assurance activities conducted by Defence (or a third party nominated by Defence) and provide requested security artefacts to support Defence assurance activities.

-37. Industry Entities must implement recommendations from DISP uplift and assurance activities within a mutually agreed timeframe.
+38. Industry Entities must implement recommendations from DISP uplift, remediation and assurance activities within a mutually agreed timeframe.
 Defence may vary, suspend or terminate DISP membership if the DISP member fails to implement the recommendations within the agreed timeframe.